-Guide to the Honours
+How does the honours system work?

 This Order was founded by King George III in 1818 and is awarded to British subjects who have rendered extraordinary and important services abroad or in the Commonwealth.
 Ranks in the Order are Knight or Dame Grand Cross (GCMG), Knight or Dame Commander (KCMG or DCMG) and Companion (CMG).

-Order of the Companions Honour
+Order of the Companions of Honour

 This is awarded for service of conspicuous national importance and is limited to 65 people.
-Recipients wear the initials CH after their name.
+Recipients are entitled to put the initials CH after their name.

 Orders of the British Empire